CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Method

-\item Multidisciplinary discussion: this team reviews raw inputs and intermediate outputs (e.g., heartbeat images from electrophysiologists) to support comprehensive decisions.
-Firstly, the chief cardiologist designates two relevant domain expert roles based on the query.
-Each expert analyzes the inputs independently, and their individual results are synthesized by the chief.
-Then, the two experts review this synthesis along with intermediate outputs from other tools, after which the chief cardiologist re-synthesizes the updated information.
-When the two experts reach consensus or the maximum number of predefined discussion rounds (hyperparameter) is exhausted, the chief issues the final decision.
-Note that the two experts were implemented based on MedGemma from Google ~\cite{sellergren2025medgemma}, which is specialized for medical image analysis, and Qwen2.5-VL from Alibaba ~\cite{qwen2.5-VL}, which excels at video processing.
-The discussion process consists of \( T/2 \) rounds:
+\textit{Multidisciplinary discussion team (MDT).} As shown in Figure \ref{fig:team}, this team reviewed inputs and intermediate outputs from tools to support comprehensive decisions.
+First, the Chief designated two relevant domain-expert roles based on the inputs.
+Each expert independently analyzed the inputs, and their respective results were synthesized by the Chief.
+The two experts then reviewed this synthesis together with outputs produced by tools, enabling the integration of information sources that extended beyond the large model review paradigm typically adopted in existing medical agents.
+The Chief subsequently re-synthesized the updated information, completing one discussion round.
+All intermediate results generated during each round were stored as memory for downstream use.

-where \( T \) is the total number of reasoning steps, \( I \) is the original input, \( Z \) denotes intermediate outputs from other expert tools, and \( Q_{*}, P_{*}, D_{*} \) are the responses from models.
-Note that the raw input \( I \) and auxiliary data \( Z \) were reintroduced in subsequent iterations to mitigate error propagation from model hallucinations.